urfour/reg-visualization-tools/README.md

 ## Datasets and architectures

 Table **1** describes the datasets used in our experiments, and Table **2** describes the architectures used for training for each dataset.
-As Datasets C to E are synthetically generated, the process to create them and their implementation are described in the repository below.
+As Datasets B to D are synthetically generated, the process to create them and their implementation are described in the repository.

-Equations (1), (2), and (3) define the custom loss functions used for C-MAPSS models.
+Equations (1), (2), and (3) define the custom loss functions used for C-MAPSS and AI4I2020 models.

 ---